juxhouse/bela-resources/reference/ECD-File-Format.md

 UTF-8

+## Versioning

+The format is currently at version 1, so the first line of the file is always `v1`.

+Future changes will use the [BoringVer](https://medium.com/@klauswuestefeld/boringver-ad84d272a380) versioning scheme.

 ## Line-Based

 ECD is a line-based format, so newline characters (CR and LF) in your strings must be escaped.
 More on that below.